Building a 20x20 cm desktop cloud chamber - Part 1

 CPU cooler fixed on the aluminium plate.
 Notice the felt pad between the mending plate and the CPU cooler, as well as the nylon washers!

 The next step is to figure out how to mount these behemoth coolers.
 The aluminium plate already has two M4 threaded holes for clamping the heatsink on each Peltier cooler.
 I did not want to mess around too much and potentially mess up the aluminium sheet, so I decided to use these holes.
-I looked around on AliExpress and found some nice mending plates for this purpose.
+I looked around on the internet and found some nice mending plates for this purpose.
 They are strong enough to not bend when the cooler is clamped on the aluminium sheet and the hole across the centre of the plate allows us to adjust the screws according to the distance between the holes on the plate.
 Also, as an extra effort to avoid transferring heat through the mounting bolts, I did two things.
 First, I added a felt pad between the mending plate and the back of the CPU cooler.
 Second, I added nylon washers between the bolt that goes into the cold plate and the mending plate that touches the back of the CPU cooler (roughly 35-40°C while the Peltier is running).

 To further improve the lowest achievable temperature, I used some of the freshly discovered high-performance Peltier coolers, the TEC2-19006.
 I found them a few months ago and tested them to see how cold they can become.
 They can reach around -35°C without any thermal load, so with a well-insulated cold plate, they should be fine for the task.